 The purpose of the Liberal Arts Core is to provide a strong foundation in a broad range of topic areas that overlap the humanities, social sciences, natural sciences and other areas of study.
 These courses serve to prepare our students to meet the rigour of the degree programs offered at our institution.

 AREA REQUIREMENTS

-Area requirements for Bachelor of Arts degrees include subjects from the Humanities, Social Sciences, and Natural & Mathematical Sciences.
+Area requirements include courses from the Humanities, Social Sciences and Natural & Mathematical Sciences, as well as Interdisciplinary Studies and Liberal Studies courses.

 The Humanities area includes courses in the following disciplines: